 It is a feature of good old Tamiya Spitfire.
-Built in April 2015.
+I made it in April 2015.

 When I discovered the caterpillar track of the tiger I the other day, various plastic models came out of my cave.
 Spitfire of this North African front version is very old (around 20 years ago?), but Tamiya has good parts fitting and seems to be assembled without any problem.
 Is it the German bomber Dornier Do-17?
 This package during the battle is very cool.
 Probably this picture attracted me and I purchased it.

-I cut out main parts and check the fitting.
-Firstly, this kit was released as normal spitfire and after that added parts of the desert climate.
+I cut out the main parts and check the fitting.
+Firstly, this kit was released as a normal spitfire and after that added parts of the desert climate.
 The pilot uniform is for tropical, too.
-Normal and tropical uniform figure, two types are in this box, someday other figure has a chance to be made.
+The normal and tropical uniform figure, two types are in this box, someday other figure has a chance to be made.

 The inside body color including the cockpit is 1:3:1 mixing with XF-5 mat green, XF-21 sky, and XF-65 field gray by the instruction.
 I replace the color which I’m having now Creos Mr.Color, No.6 Green, No.118 RLM78 light blue, and No.52 field gray.
 But it’s a little different from my image so mixed with No.124 Japanese Navy plane color and No.27 Interior color.

 I know later Creos released an aircraft interior color set of US and British WWII planes.
 I wonder why these are not sold separately?

-I think Tamiya abandons the strange pride and have an additional information of color numbers of Creos and Humbrol.
+I think Tamiya abandons the strange pride and have additional information on color numbers of Creos and Humbrol.

 Because there was not the decal of the cockpit panel in this kit, I did handwriting unwillingly.
-At first I painted the panel in matte black, next drybrushing in silver.
+At first, I painted the panel in matte black, next dry brushing in silver.
 I did washing lightly inside of the meters in white.
-The white inside meters are sometimes have surface irregularity and it looks like meter needles and scale marks.
+The white inside meters sometimes have surface irregularity and it looks like meter needles and scale marks.
 Anyway, it’s better than my image.
-I wonder when is the start of the panel decal attached in airplane kit.
+I wonder when is the start of the panel decal attached an airplane kit.